istio/istio.io/content/en/docs/reference/config/analysis/ist0113/index.md

 layout: analysis-message
 ---

+{{< warning >}}
+istioctl analyze only detects mutual TLS conflicts when auto mutual TLS is disabled and when using `v1alpha1` security apis.
+If auto mutual TLS is turned on, or if you're using `beta` security apis such as peer authentication, please see PLACEHOLDER for an explanation of how the new API works.
+{{< /warning >}}

 This message occurs when a destination rule resource and a policy resource are in conflict with regards to mutual TLS.
 The two resources are in conflict if they each specify incompatible mutual TLS modes to be used; this conflict means traffic matching the destination rule to the specified host will be rejected.

-This message is only produced on service meshes that are not using [automatic mutual TLS](/docs/tasks/security/authentication/auto-mtls/).
+This message is only produced on service meshes that are not using automatic mutual TLS.

 ## An example